 The chancellor, Sajid Javid, had been expected to outline plans for AI investment in this year’s spending review, but the only mention of the technology was in the context of a £250m investment in its adoption in healthcare.

-The report Faculty produced reveals the processes behind its review, but most of the suggested deployments have been redacted.
+But while the report Faculty produced reveals the processes behind its review, most of the suggested deployments have been redacted in the version shared with NS Tech by the Cabinet Office.
 The report does, however, disclose the most common existing applications of AI and machine learning, which include inspections of schools, farms and borders, fraud detection in benefits claims and analysing satellite data for international development work.

 The report also reveals reasons why uptake of AI across government has been hindered so far.
 “The lack of a widely-available and consistently-used modern data architecture means that AI model build and testing is time-consuming and labour-intensive and largely unsupported for production, and data assets cannot be joined,” the report states.